mferland/libzc/README.md

 What is it?
 ===========
-The libz library is a simple zip cracking library.
+The libzc library is a simple zip cracking library.
 It also comes with a command line tool called 'yazc' (Yet Another Zip Cracker).

 How to install it?